Various tidbits which reporters following the case did not report.

 This case is full of indications that employees of the state interfered with evidence, and this is another example.

 This crime scene technician was ignorant about a lot of aspects of the case.
 He did not remember many different things and clearly was not on top of the case.

 But when asked if he thought the upstairs blood could have impacted the case, a question with an obvious answer, he responds strangely that he did not believe so, because there was plenty of other evidence, according to him, which indicated guilt.

-He then mentions the jean jacket, which he also tested, but which is also highly suspicious to people on the defense.
+He then mentions the jean jacket, which he was also responsible for, but which is also highly suspicious.

 First, it is odd that he would express the opinion that such an obviously important piece of evidence would not have a bearing on the case.

 Second, he is indicating the case is very strong, in his opinion, which everybody else obviously disagrees with, this is not a 'solid' case with clear guilt.

 Third, and worst, is that his comment about the jacket indicates that he felt there was sufficient evidence to convict, but that the jacket was 'extra' evidence.
 This suggests he received input from the prosecution about the case, clearly inaccurate input regarding the strength of the evidence, which influenced his opinions, and possibly his work.

 This casts further doubt on the truthfulness of there having been genuine blood evidence on the back of the jacket.